grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

 ## Deprecating the Existing Config Option

-1. Move the config option description JSON object from its previous location to the "limits" block of `cmd/mimir/config-descriptor.json`.

-2. Locate the actual config option in code and mark it as deprecated by renaming the variable and marking it as `hidden` and `deprecated`.
+1. Locate the config option struct field in code and mark it as deprecated by renaming the variable and marking it as `hidden` and `deprecated`.

    In the example PR, the existing config option was a field of the `querymiddleware.Config` struct, declared in `pkg/frontend/querymiddleware/roundtrip.go`.